What we fund

 Non-U.S. applicants also are urged to submit a Letter of Inquiry and not to prepare a full, formal proposal exclusively for Mott unless advised to do so by our staff.
 All letters and proposals must be in English and must be submitted by a charitable, educational or governmental organization.

-Please note: Only a selected number of program areas within our Civil Society and Environment programs provide funding for organizations outside the United States.
+Please note: Only select program areas within our Civil Society and Environment programs provide funding for organizations outside the United States.
 Please review our grants guidelines in detail prior to submitting a Letter of Inquiry.

 Before a grant can be made, U.S. government regulations require us to collect from each applicant, except governmental units or organizations, an affidavit and public support schedule to determine equivalence as a tax-exempt institution under U.S. law.
 Our staff will provide the forms as well as assistance in completing them.
 (These forms, and instructions, also are available in our For Grantees section.)
 All submitted materials must be in English.